 You may not start thyroid hormone replacement right away, especially if you had thyroid cancer.

-You will probably see your surgeon every 2 to 4 weeks while you are healing.
-If you have stitches or a drain, your surgeon will remove them at these visits.
+You will probably see your surgeon in about 2 weeks after surgery.
+If you have stitches or a drain, your surgeon will remove them.

 You may need long-term care from an endocrinologist for regular blood tests.
-An endocrinologist is a doctor who diagnosis and treats problems with glands and hormones.
+An endocrinologist is a doctor who treats problems with glands and hormones.

 When to Call the Doctor